Password ManagerVault Basics

 Storing Passkeys

-Passkeys can be stored and used with the Bitwarden password manager vault.
-Using the Bitwarden browser extension, users can log in to their favorite apps and websites that have passkey login capability.
+Passkeys can be stored and used by Bitwarden Password Manager.
+Using browser extensions and mobile apps, users can log in to their favorite apps and websites that have passkey login capability.
 Passkeys are a safe, passwordless alternative for users to log into services across their devices.

 Developed with the standards set by the FIDO Alliance, passkeys allow a user to secure their accounts and bypass the vulnerabilities that come with standard password authentication, such as phishing.
-The stored passkeys are protected with Bitwarden's trusted end to end encryption.
+Stored passkeys are protected with Bitwarden's trusted end-to-end encryption.

 What are passkeys?